Find out more about the background, our FAQs and next steps

 There has been an absence of effective workforce planning for nursing in Northern Ireland, as well as the imposition of cost-saving measures that have cut the number of nursing posts and reduced the number of nursing students in Northern Ireland.
 Other actions taken by HSC employers, such as recruitment freezes, have led to an over-reliance upon bank and agency staff.
 Recent increases in the number of nursing students are not sufficient to close the significant gaps in nurse staffing levels.
 Nurses have been viewed by the Department of Health and HSC employers as a cost that needs to be contained, rather than as a valued resource.

-Vacancy rates within HSC trusts in Northern Ireland, according to the Department of Health (June 2019), are now over 2,900, or 13% of the workforce.
+Vacancy rates within HSC trusts in Northern Ireland, according to the Department of Health (September 2019), are now over 2,790, or around 13% of the workforce.
 This includes both registered nursing and nursing assistant posts.
 The RCN has constantly raised concerns at all levels within the health and social care system about inadequate workforce planning and its impact upon recruitment and retention.
 Nurses have reported concerns that there are not enough staff to provide safe and effective care for patients.
 The Department of Health Delivering Care policy framework for nurse staffing has identified the number of nurses required to deliver safe care in a number of clinical areas but has not fully funded each phase.
 Nurses are being left to manage high levels of risk on a daily basis without adequate support.
 These experiences are having a direct impact upon the health and well-being of nurses, and sickness levels amongst nursing staff are consequently increasing.

 Nurses in Northern Ireland are the lowest paid in the UK.
 For example, a registered nurse at the top of band 5 in Northern Ireland earns £797 a year less, and a nursing assistant at the top of band 2 £711 a year less, than their equivalents in England and Wales.
 A registered nurse at the top of band 5 in Northern Ireland earns £1,427 a year less, and a nursing assistant at the top of band 2 earns £1,706 a year less than their equivalents in Scotland.